Safety Initiatives at Linfield

 Linfield Public Safety officials trained to administer lifesaving medicine

-To increase coordination of safety at Linfield University, the Office of Environmental Health, Safety and Risk Management is combining with LPS to form the Department of Safety and Risk Management.
+To increase coordination of safety at Linfield University, the Office of Environmental Health, Safety and Risk Management combined with LPS in 2023 to form the Office of Safety and Risk Management.
 The department oversees environmental health and safety, risk management, emergency management and LPS.

 CERT Program